Problem: Children are exposed to toxic chemicals in children’s products.

 Requires manufacturers to disclose to the state if certain toxic chemicals are in children’s products they make or sell in Massachusetts;

-Children’s products include toys, clothing, personal care products, strollers, bedding, and all other products specifically made and marketed to children 12 and under.
+Children’s products include toys, clothing, personal care products, strollers, bedding, and other products specifically made and marketed to children 12 and under.